rpowelll/rpowelll.github.com/_posts/2017-08-11-hypercard-internet-archive.markdown

 >
 > If you have Hypercard stacks in .sit, .bin.hqx, and other formats, visit this contribution site to have your stack added quickly and easily to the Archive: [http://hypercardonline.tk](http://hypercardonline.tk)

 I'm continually impressed with The Internet Archive's dedication to preserving computing history.
-If you like what they're doing, don't forget they could always use more [donations]!
+If you like what they're doing, don't forget they could always use more [donations](https://archive.org/donate/)!